A representation formula of viscosity solutions to weakly coupled systems of Hamilton-Jacobi equations with applications to regularizing effect: Introduction and main results

 where $L_{i}:TM\times\mathbb{R}^{m}\rightarrow\mathbb{R}$ denotes the convex dual associated to $H_{i}$. \end{theorem}

+\begin{remark} When we finish writing this paper, we are told that in a previous work \cite{LC}, the authors obtained a similar result as Theorem \ref{the1} in the case that the Hamiltonians $H_{i}$ is independent of $x$. \end{remark}

-The regularity property of viscosity solutions plays a fundamental role in applying the dynamical approach to the study of both classical and contact Hamilton-Jacobi equations, for example, weak KAM theory, see \cite{Fa,SWY}.
-With no doubt, the same situation occurs for the study of weakly coupled systems (\ref{HJs}).
+The regularity of viscosity solutions plays a fundamental role in applying the dynamical approach to the study of both classical and contact Hamilton-Jacobi equations, see \cite{Fa,SWY} for instance.
+The same situation occurs in the study of systems (\ref{HJs}).

-Note that if the initial data $\mathbf{\varphi}(x)$ is just continuous instead of being Lipschitz continuous, it is difficult and subtle to obtain more regularity (Lipschitz continuity or semiconcavity for instance) of the viscosity solution to (\ref{HJs}) beyond uniform continuity by using PDE approaches.
-From this view of calculus of variations, a standard technique to achieve that is formulated as Fleming lemma, see \cite[Lemma 4.6.3, Page 148]{Fa}.
-Unfortunately, it can not be directly applied to the case with the systems of Hamilton-Jacobi equations.
-Hence, a new method has to be developed to handle this issue.
+Note that when $m=1$, a typical phenomenon found by P.L.Lions and other PDE specialists is that assume the initial data $\mathbf{\varphi}(x)$ is only {\it continuous }, then the solution $u(x,t)$ to \eqref{HJs} is locally Lipschitz on $M\times(0,T)$.
+We believe that similar phenomenon also holds true for weakly coupled systems \eqref{HJs}.

 In order to avoid technical difficulties, we restrict ourselves to a typical model.
-More precisely, under (H1)-(H4) and the additional assumption: \begin{itemize}[\bf (A)] \item For $1\leq i\leq m$, $H_{i}$ can be divided into two parts, i.e.
+More precisely, we work under (H1)-(H4) and the additional assumption: \begin{itemize}[\bf (H*)] \item For $1\leq i\leq m$, $H_{i}$ can be divided into two parts, i.e.